 Are Today’s Loyalty Programs Working?

-Brands such as Starbucks and Dominos have developed comprehensive digital reward programs in an attempt to ensure repeat business through offering incentives and promotions to customers who register.
+Brands such as Starbucks and Dominos have developed comprehensive digital reward programs in an attempt to ensure repeat business by offering incentives and promotions to customers who register.

 These programs also provide the companies that run them the opportunity to collect valuable data on their customers, helping them to develop more sophisticated marketing campaigns.